Visionatrix/VixFlowsDocs/docs/FlowsDeveloping/comfyui_vix_migration.md

 First, it is recommended to install our custom [ComfyUI-Visionatrix](https://github.com/Visionatrix/ComfyUI-Visionatrix) nodes.
-Otherwise, you will have to use custom nodes titles which are will be parsed by Visionatrix.
+Otherwise, you will have to use custom nodes titles which will be parsed by Visionatrix.

 ``` bash
 git clone https://github.com/Visionatrix/ComfyUI-Visionatrix.git